As of Monday, November 15:

-- Events and performances through September 30 are in the process of being rescheduled.
+- The extent of damages to SOPAC’s mainstage and lobby are under ongoing evaluation.
+Events through December 7 are in the process of being rescheduled.

 SOPAC Storm RecapWatch News12 Coverage

-There was a performance at SOPAC on September 1 when Tropical Storm Ida reached our region.
+There was a performance at SOPAC on September 1 when Hurricane Ida reached our region.
 Three SOPAC staff remained on the premises throughout the evening and into the morning.
-They provided shelter and assistance to NJ Transit train passengers who were returning home and they immediately responded to water coming into the building through the entrances, through the west-facing windows and through the roof.
+They provided shelter and assistance to NJ Transit train passengers who were returning home and they immediately responded to water coming into the building through the entrances, west-facing windows and roof.

-SOPAC staff continued to work long hours and through the holiday weekend with the optimistic outlook that we could reopen for performances September 10.
+SOPAC staff continued to work long hours and through Labor Day weekend with the optimistic outlook that we could reopen for performances September 10.
 A remediation crew was quickly identified and brought on site.
-However, once the damages were thoroughly assessed, and the extent of necessary repairs determined, we were left with no choice but to cancel events for the remainder of the month.
+However, once the damages were thoroughly assessed, and the extent of necessary repairs determined, we were left with no choice but to postpone events for the remainder of the month.

 Summary of Damages